gabrjork/research/README.md

 due to the fact that i am still developing my R skills, i've conducted the most complex econometric tasks in EViews. the wf1 file is available above.

+as an exception, the bank asset data was extracted from if.data manually and organized in a spredsheet with the help of a python script.

 as soon as it is published, i will share an access link to the university repository